maweeks/random-learnings/README.md

 ### Github

-Can use /docs folder on master branch for gh-pages instead of specific branch.
+Can use specified folder on master branch for gh-pages instead of specific branch.